hex108/leetcode/NOTES.md

 ## Search Insert Position
 For Binary Search, the most important thing to remember: the end of `while(low <= high)` will always be `low == high + 1`, before the end is `low == high`, then you should choose to set `low` or `high` according to `A[mid] ? target`.
 According to the queston, you could set the middle `?` easily.

+## Substring With Concatenation Of All Words
+Think it in a normal way, then optimize it in a hard way.
+Divide S to `element_size` parts, and search S part by part not one character by one.
+See notes in code for details.

+An important optimization is *do not do the same thing more than one time*.

+e.g. for this problem, if you search S one character by one(suppose `S` is 'foobartarfoobarfoo', `L` is {"foo", "bar", "foo"}), then you will searh from the first character `f`, after "foobar" you find "tar" is not in `L`, so this search fails.
+You continue to search from the character 'o' after 'f' ...
+Then you finally search from the third character 'b', after "bar" you find "tar" is not in `L` *again*!
+In this two situations, you check "bar" twice and "tar" also twice.
+How to avoid this?
+Think it hard, you will get the answer.